Second Battle of Adobe Walls

 The Second Battle of Adobe Walls was fought on June 27, 1874, between Comanche forces and a group of 28 Texan bison hunters defending the settlement of Adobe Walls, in what is now Hutchinson County, Texas.
 "Adobe Walls was scarcely more than a lone island in the vast sea of the Great Plains, a solitary refuge uncharted and practically unknown."

 Background

 Adobe Walls settlement

 Adobe Walls was the name of a trading post in the Texas Panhandle, just north of the Canadian River.
-In 1845 an adobe fort was built there to house the post, but it was blown up by traders three years later after repeated Indian attacks.
+In 1845 an adobe fort was built there to house the post, but it was blown up by traders three years later after repeated Native attacks.
 In 1864 the ruins were the site of one of the largest battles ever to take place on the Great Plains.
 Colonel Christopher "Kit" Carson led 335 soldiers from New Mexico and 72 Ute and Jicarilla Apache Scouts against a force of more than 1,000 Comanche, Kiowa and Plains Apache.
-The Indians forced Carson to retreat, though he was acclaimed as a hero for successfully striking a blow against the Indians and for leading his men out of the trap with minimal casualties.
+The Natives forced Carson to retreat, though he was acclaimed as a hero for successfully striking a blow against the Natives and for leading his men out of the trap with minimal casualties.
 This is known as the First Battle of Adobe Walls.